Using the AI Builder

 The model interprets that text into real portal UI: page layouts, sections, dashboards, navigation, and the overall polish of each screen.
 When your prompt implies data (projects, invoices, clients), it also lines up tables, relations, and—if you ask—access rules so each user only sees their own rows.

 It then applies changes in your app—not a static mockup.
-Follow-up messages are ideal for redesign passes: "more whitespace and a calmer dashboard," "match our marketing site's navy and gold," "make the home page feel more premium and less cluttered," or "emphasize the welcome hero and soften the tables below."
+Follow-up messages in the thread are ideal for redesign passes: "more whitespace and a calmer dashboard," "match our marketing site's navy and gold," "make the home page feel more premium and less cluttered," or "emphasize the welcome hero and soften the tables below."

 In practice, generation and refinement typically touch